ArdFlamingo/star-wars-squadrons-like-unity-game/README.md

 # star-wars-squadrons-like-unity-game

 This is what I've been working on these past days :)
-So far only a video but I'll release code when I'm finished
+So far only a video (it's in the releases section) but I'll release code when I'm finished